Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 SANTA MARIA DO MONJOLINHO FARM – São Carlos/SP - 230 Km

-The architectural ensemble of Santa Maria Farm began in 1850, when the farm was opened up by the family of Major José Inácio de Camargo.
+The architectural ensemble of Santa Maria Farm began in 1850, when the farm was cleared by the family of Major José Inácio de Camargo.
 At that time, they built the slave quarters and the house of the captain of the woods.
-Thus, coffee planting began, and due to high productivity and the development of the region, in 1887, the main house was built to receive D. Pedro II, who was in São Carlos to inaugurate the arrival of the trains.
+Thus, coffee planting began, and due to the high productivity and development of the region, in 1887, the main house was built to welcome D. Pedro II, who was in São Carlos to inaugurate the arrival of the trains.

 The coffee warehouses served neighboring farmers who used the processing machine and the farm's train station to transport their productions.
 Energy was generated by the large water wheel.
 The yards, the magnificent aqueduct, the sawmill, the workshop, the stables, and the administrator's house complete the buildings preserved by the Camargo and Souza Campos families, which were listed by CONDEPHAAT as Historical, Cultural, and Educational Heritage.